7 sure-fire tips for powerful storytelling

 Always, always remember who you’re writing for or telling the story to.
 How many of us can recall being bored by the stock family tales told to all and sundry by relatives at Christmas?
 Make it interesting for, and specific to, your audience and don’t get too caught up in just what you find fun to do.

 The traditional approach to brands telling stories, usually through advertising, was to cast the brand as the hero with the audience as the “damsel in distress.”
 The resulting narrative saw the brand rescue the audience.
 Far better to lose the “how great you are” and show how great your audience could be (with a little help from you), i.e. your audience as hero, you in a support role as mentor.

 4) Keeping it simple

 Concentrate on the essence of your story and the most word-saving, economical telling of it.
 Simpler is better and more immediate.
-Often it’s enough for you to be mindful of your narrative and use snippets to make your business come alive.
+Sometimes it can be enough for you to be mindful of your narrative and use anecdotes or brief insights to make your business come alive.

 5) Making characters count

 It’s all about people: work from a real-life perspective but don’t be afraid to embellish and accentuate for effect.
-Make your people easy to identify with.
-If you’re not writing about you, then ask yourself how you would feel if you were them.
+Make the people you write about easy to identify with.
 Challenge your characters, stack the odds against them, make them triumph and overcome.

 By all means make your characters likeable, but never bland.
 You can never be all things to all people, so it’s far better to stake out your territory and show you know yourself and your audience.